Define a client-side ad schedule

-Video advertisements allow you to monetize the videos that your viewers watch.
-An ad schedule enables you to add video advertisements (preroll, midroll, and postroll ads) into your video content.
+Video advertisements allow you to monetize the videos your viewers watch.
+An ad schedule defines when ads are eligible to appear during video playback.

 Ad Rules: